tomalbrc/blockbench-import-library/README.md

 Library to make importing Blockbench models easy, automatically creates item models and textures and hosts them via polymer autohost

-## Features
+## Main Features

 - Import Generic Blockbench (bbmodel) or AnimatedJava (ajmodel) files with animations
 - Resourcepack generation (Item model and texture)
 - Supports Molang expressions for animations in keyframes, queries supported at the moment: `q.anim_time` and `q.life_time`
 - Items with CustomModelData are used to display the bones using Item Displays
-- "Virtual" Item Display entities - low performance impact on the server as only packets are sent the clients
+- "Virtual" Item Display entities - low performance impact on the server as only packets are sent to the clients
 - Async updates of Item Display transformations
 - Supports bones larger than javas' 3x3x3 item model size restrictions

+#
-#### Support for most various Blockbench features:
+#### Support for various Blockbench features:
-- Locators: Can be used to listen for pose updates on a specific part of the model.
-These listeners can be used to add extra animated objects to the model, such as particles and other entities.
 - Effect keyframes: Commands can be run and sounds be played using effects
 - Animation loop modes, interpolations, start and loop delays, etc.

+#
-#### Extensions for AnimatedJava (todo):
+#### Extensions for AnimatedJava:
-- Variants: Ability to instantly switch between different models and textures.
+- Variants (todo): Ability to instantly switch between different models and textures.
 - Bone blacklists
 - Effect keyframes: Additionally supports variant effects, additionally, effects can be played conditionally
+- Locators: Can be used to listen for pose updates on a specific part of the model.
+These listeners can be used to add extra animated objects to the model, such as particles and other entities.

+#
 #### Out of the box support for many vanilla mob features:
 - Vanilla accurate hitboxes visible in F3+B, using interactions.
 - The ability to ride on top of the mob, without visually lagging behind.